curvenote/docs/content/publish/submitting-your-work.md

 If this is the first time you are submitting to one of these venues you'll may need to contact your site administrator and ensure that your Curvenote user account has been added to the publishing team.
 ```

+(doc:draft)=

 ## Submit a draft

 So far using `curvenote start` and `curvenote check` has allowed you to screen for issues locally.

-You can also submit a _"draft"_ to the venue which will allow you to check your submission using the venue's build system, preview it on the venue's website and if you are submitting a Computational Article or Notebook based Report, test the computational environment configuration is working correctly the venue's servers.
+You can also submit a {term}`draft` to the venue which will allow you to check your submission using the venue's build system, preview it on the venue's website and if you are submitting a Computational Article or Notebook based Report, test the computational environment configuration is working correctly the venue's servers.

 Drafts are completely standalone.
 They are not visible to or received by the venue's editorial team and are removed after 30 days.
 You can make as many draft submissions as you like and they are only accessible using the link that it returned by the CLI.